weihaosky/CycleSiam/README.md

 # CycleSiam

-This is the official implementation code for CycleSiam.
+This is the official implementation code for CycleSiam -- "Self-supervised Object Tracking and Segmentation with Cycle-consistent Siamese Networks".
 It is built based on [SiamMask](https://github.com/foolwood/SiamMask).
 For technical details, please refer to :

 **Self-supervised Object Tracking and Segmentation with Cycle-consistent Siamese Networks** <br />
 [Weihao Yuan](https://weihao-yuan.com), Michael Yu Wang, Qifeng Chen <br />